-To protect insects, farmers in Baden-Wuerttemberg create flowering areas by sowing special flowering mixtures.
-These flower-rich stands are intended to provide insects with food and serve as reproduction and retreat areas.
-As part of the current evaluation of the Baden-Wuerttemberg Rural Development Program (MEPL III), the IfLS has already carried out an evaluation of one-year flowering areas for 2018-2019.
-Since the beginning of 2020, a second field study has been taking place, which now also takes into account flowering areas of more than one year.
+To protect insects, farmers in Baden-Württemberg create flowering areas by sowing special flowering mixtures.
+These flower-rich stands are intended to provide food for insects and serve as reproduction and refuge areas.
+In the course of the current evaluation of the Baden-Württemberg Rural Development Programme (MEPL III), the IfLS already carried out an evaluation of annual flowering areas in 2018-2019.
+From 2020 to 2021, a second field investigation took place, which also took into account perennial and perennial flowering areas.

-For this purpose, almost 60 annual, perennial and perennial flowering areas, which were created within the framework of the funding program for agri-environment, climate protection and animal welfare (FAKT), as well as fallow land and rape/legumes as reference areas will be examined three times in 2020.
-In addition to the blossom supply that these areas offer over the course of the year, wild bees, hoverflies and butterflies are also included.
-The diversity of individuals and species of these flower-visiting insects is an important criterion for the evaluation of the FACT flowering areas.
+For this purpose, almost 60 annual, perennial and perennial flowering areas that were established within the framework of the Agri-environmental, Climate Protection and Animal Welfare Support Programme (FAKT), as well as fallow land and rapeseed/legumes as comparison areas, were examined a total of three times.
+In addition to the range of flowers offered by these areas during the course of the year, wild bees, hoverflies and butterflies were recorded.
+The abundance of individuals and species of these flower-visiting insects is an important criterion for evaluating the FAKT flowering areas.

-The study is supported by the University of Freiburg, which made the field recordings possible by a thesis, among other things.
+The study was supported by the University of Freiburg, which made the field surveys possible, among other things, through a thesis.